-The menu for monitoring a peer is called by selecting the peer in the peer in the peer list.
-See Values in the IPSec Tunnels list on page 434.
+The menu for monitoring a peer is called by selecting the Q button for the peer in the peer list.
+See Values in the IPSec Tunnels list on page 430.

 Choose the New button to set up more IPSec peers.